strontic/strontic.github.io/xcyclopedia/library/Magnify.exe-7572108D37E05044E30E8E9B201DC0F8.md

 ## Possible Misuse

 *The following table contains possible examples of `Magnify.exe` being misused.
-While `Magnify.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Magnify.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --